 by PETER OBORNE | 16 December 2020

-TAGGED: Libya, Manchester Bombing, MI6, terrorism
+TAGGED: Libya, Manchester Bombing, MI6, Terrorism

 The official inquiry into the 2017 Manchester bombing has yet to probe the links between the terrorist, Salman Abedi, and UK covert action during the 2011 war in Libya – yet there is no point in the inquiry unless it asks difficult questions the British establishment would rather avoid.